front-end-intermediate/Hooks/README.md

 Note: we’re initializing the state to an empty array [], and note the addItem function.

-The state updater function (here setItems) doesn’t “merge” new values with old – it overwrites the state with the new value.
+The state updater function (here setItems) doesn’t "merge" new values with old – it overwrites the state with the new value.

 In order to add an item to the array, we’re using the ES6 spread operator `...` to copy the existing items into the new array, and inserting the new item at the end.